MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/view-user-accounts-security-roles.md

 4. If adding individual users, fill out your user's basic information, including first name, last name, and password.
 If adding multiple users, you will fill out this information in a CSV file and you must upload it.

-5. Assign your user a product license.
-Specifically, select the Dynamics 365 Field Service to assign your user this license.
+5. Assign your users a product license.
+Specifically, select the Dynamics 365 Field Service to assign your users this license.

-6. Fill out the settings of your user, such as job title, mobile phone number, and address.
+6. Fill out the settings of your users, such as job title, mobile phone number, and address.
 While this may be optional, it is highly recommended!
-You may give administrator access to this user in this section, too.
+Additionally, you may give administrator access ability to certains users in this section, too.

-7. Review and select **Finish adding** to add and assign this user a Dynamics 365 Field Service license.
+7. Review and select **Finish adding** to add and assign this users a Dynamics 365 Field Service license.

 Woohoo, your users in your organization are now added and assigned Field Service licenses!

-## Step 2: Assign security roles
+## Step 2a: Assign security roles
-By setting security roles for users, you control the types of data and entities a user can access and edit.

-## Step 3: Assign field security profiles
-By setting field security profiles, you control which fields a user sees for an entity.
-For example, a user may have permission to see accounts but not to see specific fields for an account.
+After adding and assigning Dynamics 365 Field Service licenses to your users, you can now assign them specific Field Service security roles and field security profiles.
+By setting **security roles** for users, you control the types of data and entities a user can access and edit.
+By setting **field security profiles**, you control which fields a user sees for an entity.
+For example, a user may have permission to see accounts, but not to see specific fields for an account.
+Make sure you understand which role to assign your users; view the roles and definitions.

+1. Log in to the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/environments).

+2. Select your environment.

+3. Select **Settings**.

+4. Select **Users + permissions** > **User**.

+5. Find and select your user's name.
+This should take you to a new page.

+6. Select **Manage roles**.

+7. Select the appropriate role for your user > **OK**.
+View the roles and definitions to learn which one to choose.

+8. Select the **>** next to your user's name and then select **Field Security Profiles**.

+9. Select **Add**.

+10. Select the appropriate role for your user > **Select** > **Add**.
+View the roles and definitions to learn which one to choose.

+Woohoo!
+You have now assigned a security role and field security profile to a user.
+Repeat the steps above starting from Step 5 to provision another user.

 ## Other configurations (optional)